Events

 • Successful applicants will be asked to provide a short report on their experience at the conference to be used in various BAC & BACS communications and encouraged to contribute to the reporting of the conference through social media while the conference is taking place.

-The 2024 AGM for the Business Archives Council of Scotland took place on Thursday 20th June at the AK Bell Library in Perth.
+The 2025 AGM for the Business Archives Council of Scotland took place on Thursday 12th June at the Scotch Whisky Experience in Edinburgh.

 The papers discussed are below: